-Biodiversity means the variety of living organisms present on a particular region.
-There are about 20 lac organisms known on the earth which differ from one another in external from, internal structure, mode of nutrition, habittat, etc.
+Biodiversity means the variety of living organisms present in a particular region.
+There are about 20 lac organisms known on the earth which differ from one another in external form, internal structure, mode of nutrition, Habitat, etc.

 Taxonomy: It is a branch of biology which deals with identification. nomenclature and classification of organisms.
-Carolus Lannaeus is called the father of taxonomy.
+Carolus Linnaeus is called the father of taxonomy.